nodejs/node/deps/npm/docs/content/commands/npm-publish.md

   actually publishing to the registry.
 Reports the details of what would have been published.

+* `[--workspaces]`: Enables workspace context while publishing.
+All workspace packages will be published.

+* `[--workspace]`: Enables workspaces context and limits results to only those specified by this config item.
+Only the packages in the workspaces given will be published.

 The publish will fail if the package name and version combination already exists in the specified registry.